The Umbilical Brothers: Performances

 The Umbilical Brothers also guest-starred on Double the Fist.
 In the episode "Ultimate Weapon", Shane played a pair of mystical guards to the TimeSaw, one who lies and one who tells the truth.
 Both characters explode when The Womp tricks them into doing the opposite of their role.

 David won best actor at the world's biggest short film competition, Tropfest with Silencer, which he also co-wrote, co-directed and starred in.
 He also co-wrote and starred in The Luck Child for the Sydney Theatre Company, which won best production at Sydney Theatre Awards and Adelaide Fringe.
-He has also starred in the feature Red Christmas, as well as the TV shows Drop Dead Weird, Oh Yuck!, True Murder, The Let Down and Disney's Book Of Once Upon A Time.
+He has also starred in the feature Red Christmas, as well as the TV shows Drop Dead Weird, Oh Yuck!, True Murder, The Letdown and Disney's Book of Once Upon a Time.
 Short films include Puppets Versus People: Asylum (which has over a million views), Tay Man, Emissary, The Detectives Of Noir Town and The Kiss.
-His voice over work includes Helmut, King Dino: Journey To Fire Mountain and Cat God.
+His voice over work includes Helmut, King Dino: Journey to Fire Mountain and Cat God.

 In August 2006, the Umbilical Brothers began appearing as the main characters on the Logie Award winning children's television program The Upside Down Show.
 The show, developed by Sesame Workshop for the Noggin channel, makes extensive use of their particular style of mime and humour.
 In December 2006, in a New York Post interview, Shane Dundas expressed doubts about the return of the show for a second season.
 On 1 June 2007, the Umbilical Brothers announced on their website that the series would not be renewed for a second season, and that Noggin USA had decided to end The Upside Down Show after a single season.

+In 2014, the Umbilical Brothers provided the voices for Arnie and Barney in the Maya the Bee film trilogy, and the spin-off "Arnie & Barney" is scheduled for release in 2026.

-In 2017, the Umbilical Brothers became the storytellers on the Disney mini series The Book of Once Upon a Time for season 3.
+In 2017, the Umbilical Brothers became the storytellers on the Disney mini-series The Book of Once Upon a Time for season 3.

 In 2021, the Umbilical Brothers took their new live show "The Distraction" across Australia, including Brisbane (at QPAC), Western Australia and Sydney.
 The show features David and Shane using props and green screens, whilst using special effects to create the show.